How to create a drill-through table

 - Select the table in page 1.

-- Add the Drill down link field to the table.
+- Add the Drill through link field to the table.

 - View the report.
-You should see your drill down field populated with links bearing the values from your Source dimension (direct, google, youtube.com, etc.).
+You should see your drill-through field populated with links bearing the values from your Source dimension (direct, google, youtube.com, etc.).

 - Click a link: it should take you to page 2 of the report, with the table filtered by the value you clicked on page 1.